The Material Characterization Unit provides support to ICIQ researchers working on heterogeneous catalysis (gas phase reactions catalyzed by solids).

-To this purpose, it comprises equipment for a wide catalyst characterisation and testing, including textural and reactivity studies, performance of the catalysts for different reactions at different operating conditions and mechanism elucidation of catalytic processes.
+To this purpose, it comprises equipment for a wide catalyst characterization and testing, including textural and reactivity studies, performance of the catalysts for different reactions at different operating conditions and mechanism elucidation of catalytic processes.

 The following techniques are available: